uom-resquant/modelling_book/docs/05_regresion_I.md

   + `csew_0708` is the dataset being analysed.
   + `mean_difference_lm` is the name we assign to the object storing the model's results.

-This single line of code computes the mean difference in fear of violent crime between men and women based on the dataset `csew_0708`, offering a more streamlined approach to the analysis.
+This single line of code computes the mean difference in fear of violent crime between men and women using the `csew_0708` dataset, offering a more streamlined approach to the analysis.
 Now, let's examine the output.

 ``` r
 # Display the results of the linear model